A group of minerals used as architectural, ornamental, and gem materials. A source of asbestos.

 Some varieties of serpentine can be carved into beautiful stone sculptures.
 Fine-grained, translucent material with a uniform texture and without voids and fractures is preferred.
 Serpentine is relatively soft and carves easily.
 It also accepts a nice polish.

 Serpentine sculptures range in size from under one centimeter to several meters in height.
 Bowls, vases, desk sets, clock bases, animals, fruit, flowers, legendary figures, deities, busts, and statues are all common objects made by artists working with serpentine.

 Serpentinite rock units have been considered as repositories for the disposal of waste carbon dioxide produced when fossil fuels are burned.
 Injecting carbon dioxide into subsurface rock units in the presence of water can produce magnesium carbonate and quartz in an exothermic reaction similar to the one shown below.

 Mg3Si2O5(OH)4 + 3CO2 + H2O --> 3MgCO3 + 2SiO2 + 3H2O

-Numerous studies and small scale tests of in geological sequestration of CO2 have produced promising results but the procedure has not be placed into commercial practice.
+Numerous studies and small scale tests of geological sequestration of CO2 have produced promising results, but the procedure has not been placed into commercial practice.

 |Mohs Hardness Scale|